Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.UseReplication.md

 ---
 severity: Important
 pillar: Reliability
-category: Requirements
+category: RE:05 Regions and availability zones
 resource: Storage Account
 online version: https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.Storage.UseReplication/
 ---

-# Use geo-replicated or zone-replicated storage
+# Storage Account is available in a single zone

 ## SYNOPSIS

-Storage Accounts not using geo-replicated storage (GRS) or zone-redundant (ZRS) may be at risk.
+Storage Accounts using the LRS SKU are only replicated within a single zone.

 ## DESCRIPTION

-Storage Accounts can be configured with several different durability options.
+Storage Accounts can be configured with several different durability options that replicate data between regions/ zones.

 Azure provides a number of geo-replicated options including;
 Geo-redundant storage and geo-zone-redundant storage.
 Geo-zone-redundant storage is only available in supported regions.